 The Lindt bunny has not always come out on top, however.
 In an earlier ruling in 2012, the Court of Justice for the European Union found that the combination of the Lindt Gold Bunny shape and colors (including the pleated red ribbon and attached bell) were not sufficiently different from the way other chocolate products are wrapped, especially rabbits, to warrant trademark protection in the EU.

 The Shape of Things to Come

-This is not to say that the shapes of products are difficult to protect.
+This is not to say that the shapes of all products are difficult to protect.
 The pyramid shape of Toblerone, believed to be a replica of the Alps’ Matterhorn mountain, for example, is a registered trademark in various jurisdictions and is owned by the U.S. company Mondelez.
-This was enforced in the UK several years ago when a competitor launched a similarly shaped chocolate bar it called Twin Peaks.
-At the same time, the familiar shape of the Ferrero Rocher chocolate praline and four of its transparent packaging types have also been successfully registered as trademarks in several countries.
-This is because the shape is well-known to consumers (again, as revealed by surveys) and the company has a long history of using imagery of these items to distinguish its products.
+This mark was enforced in the United Kingdom several years ago when a competitor launched a similarly shaped chocolate bar it called Twin Peaks.
+At the same time, the familiar shape of the Ferrero Rocher chocolate praline and four of its transparent packaging types have also been successfully registered as trademarks in several countries on the basis that the shape is well-known to consumers (again, as revealed by surveys) and the company has a long history of using imagery of these items (i.e., look-for advertising) to distinguish its products.

 Enrico Bonadio is a Reader in Intellectual Property Law at City, University of London.

 Alina Trapova is an Assistant Professor in Law and Autonomous Systems at the University of Nottingham.
 (This article was initially published by The Conversation.)